fsantanna/pingus/ceu/README.md

 #### Céu

 Céu supports `pool` declarations to hold dynamic abstraction instances.
-Additionally, the `spawn` statement can specify a pool identifier to associate the new instance with a pool.
+Additionally, the `spawn` statement supports a pool identifier to associate the new instance with a pool.

 The game screen spawns a new `Pingu` on every invocation of `Pingu_Spawn`